Infante Alfonso of Spain, Duke of Galliera

 Alfonso with his eldest son, Alvaro, 1910. source: Wikipedia

-For the first three years of their marriage, they lived in Coburg.
+For the first three years of their marriage, Alfonso and Beatrice lived in Coburg.
 Because Beatrice remained Lutheran, the Spanish government would not permit King Alfonso XIII to give consent to the marriage, and Alfonso was stripped of his Spanish honors and titles.
 However, in 1911, the King restored Alfonso to his rank in the military, and the following year, the family was able to return to Spain, with all of his honors and titles restored.

 Alfonso served in several positions within the Spanish military, and in 1916, was sent on a ‘special mission’ to Switzerland.
-The reasoning for this may have actually been an excuse to get him and his wife out of the country.
+The reasoning for this may have been an excuse to get him and his wife out of the country.
 Rumors abounded that Beatrice had rebuffed the romantic advances of the King, and in retaliation, he exiled them from Spain.
-After some time in Switzerland, they moved to England where their sons were educated, before eventually returning again to Spain eight years later.
+After some time in Switzerland, they moved to England where their sons were educated, before returning to Spain eight years later.
 In 1930, he succeeded his father as Duke of Galliera.

 Alfonso died on August 6, 1975 at El Botánico in Sanlúcar de Barrameda, Spain.
 He is buried with his wife at the Convent of the Capuchin Fathers in Sanlúcar de Barrameda, Spain.